rolandtritsch/scala-aoc-2017/README.md

 * add property based testing for all days
 * optimize implementations for performance (especially Day5)
 * add/use visibility (right now all vals and defs and classes are public (which is not right))
+* add a test flag to only run the solution tests